J. Mark Spalding: Bishop of Nashville

 Pope Francis appointed Spalding on November 21, 2017, as the twelfth bishop of Nashville.
 He was consecrated on February 2, 2018. by Archbishop Joseph Edward Kurtz, with Archbishop Christophe Pierre and Cardinal Justin Rigali serving as co-consecrators.

 In November 2018, Spalding released a list of 13 diocesan clerics with credible accusations of sexual abuse of minors who served in Tennessee from the 1940s through the 1990s.

-Spalding in January 2024 removed Reverend Juan Carlos Garcia from his position at St. Philip Parish in Franklin, Tennessee, pending investigation.
+Spalding, in January 2024, removed Juan Carlos Garcia from his position at St. Philip Parish in Franklin, Tennessee, pending investigation.
 A teenager in November 2023 had accused Garcia of inappropriate touching.